SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * Options : 'runstats' = obtained feature correlations and do classification, 'getDensityLandscape' = get density landscape plot of participation coefficient and within module z-score
  * Default : {}

+.. _Params.Date:

+``Params.Date``
+""""""""""""""""""""

+ * This specifies the date in which the analysis was performed
+ * Normally, no user input is required for this parameter, it is automatically set to the date detected on the computer's system clock
+ * This also informs what to name the output folder of the pipeline, which will be of the form 'OutputDataDDMonthYYYY'

 Spike detection
 ^^^^^^^^^^^^^^^^^^^